hansfigo/hnzbyte-blog/src/content/blog/astro-introductions.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: Astro Introduction
-description : You wanna build good SEO and performance for you website? you should check it out Astro author  : FigoMager publishDate : 2023-04-25 authorContact : claudiofigo0303@gmail.com
+title: Introducing Astro – Your All-in-One Solution for Website Optimization description : Have you been searching for a simple and effective way to optimize your website's SEO and performance?
+Look no further than Astro. author  : FigoMager publishDate : 2023-04-25 authorContact : claudiofigo0303@gmail.com